divnix/std/COMPARE.md

 ### flake-utils

-`numtide/flake-utils` is a small & lightweight utility with a focus on generating flake file _outputs_ in accordance with the packaging use case built-in into the Nix CLI tooling.
+`numtide/flake-utils` is a small & lightweight utility with a focus on generating flake file _outputs_ in accordance with the packaging use case built into the Nix CLI tooling.

 Paisano, in turn, is an importer with a focus on _code organization_; it still plugs well into a `flake.nix` file, but also preserves its index function by keeping it clean.
 While you _can_ use it to match the schema that Nix CLI expects, it also enables more flexibility as it is not specially optimized for the Nix _package manager use case_.

 ### flake-parts

-`hercules-ci/flake-parts` is a component aggregator with a focus on a flake schema that is built-in into the Nix CLI tooling that makes use of the NixOS module system for composability and aggregation.
+`hercules-ci/flake-parts` is a component aggregator with a focus on a flake schema that is built into the Nix CLI tooling that makes use of the NixOS module system for composability and aggregation.

 Paisano, in turn, is an importer with a focus on _code organization_; it still plugs well into a `flake.nix` file, but also preserves its index function by keeping it clean.
 While you _can_ use it to match the schema that Nix CLI expects, it also enables more flexibility as it is not specially optimized for the Nix _package manager use case_.